 - The Office of Undergraduate Admissions requires that you submit High School Transcripts.
 It is a requirement of their accreditation regardless of whether or not you have already completed a Bachelor’s Degree, a Master’s Degree, or a Doctor of Philosophy.
 Current UNC undergraduate students and those have earned a previous bachelor’s degree from UNC-Chapel Hill do not need to resubmit High School Transcripts.
 All other applicants MUST submit High School Transcripts.

 - Transcripts are required from EACH college/university attended since high school.
 If course credits earned at one college/university appear as transfer credits on the transcript of a second school, we must have an official transcript from the school originally issuing the course credits.
 Transcripts are required reflecting all enrolled courses even if unrelated to nursing pre-requisites and regardless of whether you withdrew from the course prior to earning a grade.

 Internal 1st Degree Applicants:

 If you are a current UNC-CH undergraduate, you must submit transcripts from any colleges attended other than UNC-Chapel Hill.
 Even if you have previously submitted these transcripts to the Office of Undergraduate Admissions for transfer credit, you must send them directly to the Nursing School for the purpose of this application.
 However, you do not need to submit High School transcripts, your UNC-CH transcript, or AP/IB/CLEP scores.
 All other transcripts should be sent to:

 CB 7460 – Carrington Hall

 Chapel Hill, NC 27599-7460

 The Office of Undergraduate Admissions requires official transcripts from each high school attended from the 9th grade through 12th grade.
-Applicants must submit ALL High School and ALL college to:
+Applicants must submit ALL High School transcripts and ALL college transcripts (other than UNC-Chapel Hill) to: